baumanab/baumanab.github.io/_posts/articles/code_practice/2016-03-10-Reverse-Polish-Notation.md

 Here is what we need to do.
 1. Split the expression into it's characters
 2. Iterate over the characters and test if each character is an operator (+,-/,*)
-3. If the character is not an operator, keep iterating.
+3. If the character is not an operator, put it in the stacck and keep iterating.
 If the character is an operator, it's time for some heavy lifting.
 	+ pop twice (tail and tail - 1) and store the popped items
     + evaluate the popped items with the operator
     + append the result of 3b to the list (feed the result back to the stack, rhyme intended)